 The doctors at Skin HQ are also equipped to perform more complex excisions in the clinic using plastic surgery and reconstructive techniques, like flap repairs, frozen sections, and grafts, which may be required for excisions on the face, nose, ears, scalp, and lower legs.

-Our procedures are performed in dedicated onsite walk-in walk-outoperating theatres under local anaesthetic (while awake) and with a registered nurse assisting the doctor during the surgery.
+Skin procedures are performed in dedicated onsite walk-in walk-out operating theatres under local anaesthetic (while awake) and with a registered nurse assisting the doctor during the surgery.

 Dissolvable stitches are used in most surgical cases.
 These do not require removal as they dissolve into the body.
 When non-dissolving stitches are required hey will need to be removed 7-14 days after the surgery.